pytorch/tutorials/recipes_source/distributed_device_mesh.rst

 - PyTorch 2.2

-Setting up distributed communicators, i.e. NVIDIA Collective Communication Library (NCCL) communicators for distributed training can pose a significant challenge.
+Setting up distributed communicators, i.e. NVIDIA Collective Communication Library (NCCL) communicators, for distributed training can pose a significant challenge.
 For workloads where users need to compose different parallelisms, users would need to manually set up and manage NCCL communicators (for example, :class:`ProcessGroup`) for each parallelism solutions.
 This process could be complicated and susceptible to errors.
 :class:`DeviceMesh` can simplify this process, making it more manageable and less prone to errors.